Skipperlla/react-native-design-architecture/README.md

 ##### **Continuous Integration (CI) Workflow**

-This GitHub Actions workflow runs linting and type checking on your codebase whenever there is a push to the `main` branch, a pull request to the `main` branch, or when a merge group requests checks.
+This GitHub Actions workflow runs linting and type checking on your codebase whenever there is a pull request to the `any` branch.

 For more details, you can refer to the `.github/workflows/ci.yml` file.